supposedly/dialect-museum/README.md

 particular sound, unlike English's normal spelling scheme, in which the ending of "her" could also be badly spelled "ur", "ir", or even "ere" if you want to get mischievous.

-And... you guessed it.
-If you think about it, that means that we can use our code to write a word out in **any** phonetic-spelling system we want.
-Just like how we can transform sounds into other sounds depending on what's around them, we can also transform them into letters using the exact same technique.
-We could even transliterate English words using other languages' scripts!
-This is the most-powerful application of our future application, in my opinion, and it was actually the only reason I originally wanted to code it.
+In other words, these spellings are all regularly derivable from a word's underlying form.
+If you think about it, that's kind of exactly what we've been talking about in this document!
+This should mean that we can use our program to write any word out in **any** phonetic-spelling system we want.

+Namely, just like how we can transform sounds into other sounds depending on what's around them, we can also transform them into letters using the exact same technique.
+We could even transliterate English words using other languages' scripts if we wanted!
+This is the most-powerful application of our future application in my opinion, and it was actually the only reason I originally wanted to code it.

-I think that's all the big intro stuff out of the way.
+So I think that's all the big intro stuff out of the way.

 ----